 Customer Service Satisfaction Scenarios

-With the incessant upsurge of customer service interactions at multiple communications channels, it is a daunting effort for many businesses to continually take the pulse of their customer universe.
+With the constant upsurge of customer service interactions at multiple communications channels, it is a daunting effort for many businesses to take the pulse of their customer universe continually.

-How a company handles unpleasant and intense customer interactions is a crucial indicator on the overall corporate customer satisfaction health and quality level of supporting policies and processes.
+How a company handles unpleasant and intense customer interactions is a crucial indicator of the overall corporate customer satisfaction health and quality level of supporting policies and processes.

-There is a core set of business scenarios that can be used to evaluate an organization’s strengths and weaknesses and capability to successfully handle customer service complaints and potentially relationship-damaging situations.
+There is a core set of business scenarios that can be used to evaluate an organization’s strengths and weaknesses and capability to handle customer service complaints and potentially relationship-damaging situations successfully.

-A select list of these scenarios is presented below to emphasis the importance of conducting customer satisfaction surveys on a regular basis.
+A select list of these scenarios follows below to emphasize the importance of conducting customer satisfaction surveys regularly.

-- Admit fault is with company and how customer will be made whole.
+- Admit fault is with the company and how the customer will be made whole.

-- Apprise customer of time lag to resolve problem.
+- Apprise customers of the time lag to resolve the problem.

 - Respond to customer request for unavailable product or service features.

-- Communicate reason to customer why problem is unable to be resolved.
+- Communicate reason to the customer why the problem is unable to be resolved.

 - Follow-up on agreed time-certain date/time on customer requested communication channel.

-- Help customer exhibiting annoyance and antagonism modify their behavior to a positive comportment.
+- Help customers exhibiting annoyance and antagonism modify their behavior to positive comportment.